DiamondCoder02/InSchoolProgramming/README.md

 3. When done you should be able to just double click game.py to play.
 > Dont forget to download the whole Guess_the_number_Game file or it will not work.
 >
->If douple click does not start it: Where the game.py is, open up a console and type( without "") "python game.py".
+>If douple click does not start it: Where the game.py is, open up a console and type "python game.py" (without "").

 If something doesn't work, just make an issue and I will look into it.